grandparkla/nyela/index.markdown

 ### Go Metro

-All metro rail lines including Orange and Silver Lines run**24 hours**on New Year’s Eve with **free fares from 9pm–2am**.
+All metro rail lines including Orange and Silver Lines run **24 hours** on New Year’s Eve with **free fares from 9pm–2am**.
 Take the Metro Red/Purple Line to the *Civic Center/Grand Park Station* or the Gold Line to the *Little Tokyo/Arts District Station*.
 Plan your trip at [metro.net](https://www.metro.net/)

 ### Bicycle Parking

-[LA County Bicycle Coalition](http://la-bike.org/)’s Bike Valet available on 2nd and Hill. **FREE.**
+[LA County Bicycle Coalition](http://la-bike.org/)’s Bike Valet available on 2nd and Hill. **Free.**

 ## N.Y.E.L.A.
 2015